 About this topic Devices are integrated into VWorks or BenchWorks software using device driver plug-ins.
 Plug-ins need to be installed before the device can be configured and used.
 This topic describes how to install device drivers if they are not already installed on your system.
 Read this topic if you are an administrator in charge of managing Velocity11 devices.
 Procedure To install device d rivers: 1.
-Insert the device computer runnin Insert the device driver installation disc into the CD-ROM of the computer running VWorks or BenchWorks software.
-2. Follow the on-scr default values wh Follow the on-screen instructions for installation, selecting the default values when available.
-3. When finished, ex When finished, exit VWorks or BenchWorks software.
-4. Log off Windows Log off Windows and restart your computer.
-5. Start VWorks or B 5.
-Start VWorks or BenchWorks software.
+Insert the device driver installation disc into the CD-ROM of the computer running VWorks or BenchWorks software.
+2. Follow the on-screen instructions for installation, selecting the default values when available.
+3. When finished, exit VWorks or BenchWorks software.
+4. Log off Windows and restart your computer.
+5. Start VWorks or BenchWorks software.
 For this application The default location for the device driver is VWorks software C:\VWorks Workspace\bin\plugins BenchWorks software C:\Program Files\Velocity11\BenchWorks\plugins